Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     Random Walks with Restarts:
     - Answer "What is most related item to Item Q?"
-    - Topic-Specific PageRank where teleport is always to the same node i.e. back to the starting node {Q}:
+    - Topic-Specific PageRank where teleport is **always** to the same node i.e. back to the **starting node** {Q}:

         S=[0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0]

+    All can be efficiently computed through power iteration, with differences in how the teleport node matrix is defined.

 #### 1.3.4 Matrix Factorization and Node Embeddings